-Podocarpus trees can be found in a large variety of sizes and shapes, from small shrubs to towering trees.
-Typically referred to as yews, these trees and shrubs are not in the yew family, though they resemble yew trees because of their needles and berries.
+Members of the Podocarpus genus come in a wide variety of sizes and shapes, from small shrubs to towering trees, although in general, most are large trees.
+Typically referred to as yews, these trees and shrubs are not in the yew family, though they resemble yew trees because of their evergreen needles and berries.

-There are more than 100 species of Podocarpus trees, which are known for their ease of care and hardy nature.
+There are more than 100 species of Podocarpus trees and shrubs, which are known for minimal care.
 These conifers produce a fleshy seed cone with two to five scales.
 The scales swell and become berry-like, serving as an attractive food source to many types of birds.
-However, according to the ASPCA, Podocarpus trees are toxic to pets.
+Some, but not all, members of the species are dioecious, which means that plants are male or female and both are required for pollination to occur.
+Podocarpus are toxic to pets.

 |Native Area||South America, Asia, Africa|